TheMightyAmondee/Shoplifter/README.md

 - A couple of new dialogue lines
 - Rare stock can now appear in stores if allowed.

-## Compatibilty ##
+## Compatibility ##

 Fully compatible with multiplayer, shoplifting data is separate for each player.
 Should work fine with a controller, just make sure you're under the counter.

-Compatibile with shop tile framework in that altered stock will be considered when stock is generated for each shop.
+Compatible with shop tile framework in that altered stock will be considered when stock is generated for each shop.
 However, new shops added by the mod can't be shoplifted since even added vanilla shops are regarded as custom shops.
 Custom shops added using Content Patcher can be made shopliftable using content packs.

 ## Translation ##